aslamdoctor/search-attributes-for-woocommerce/README.md

 ![Search result for color "red" after activating plugin](screenshots/screenshot-3.png 'Search result for color "red" after activating plugin')
 Search result for color "red" after activating plugin

+## Contribute

+If you want to fix a bug in the plugin or add new features, feel free to fork this repo and follow the `CONTRIBUTING.md` file for guidelines.